 Fishes in fish farms are harmed in numerous ways.
 As with land animals, even if their lives were fine, they would still be harmed by premature death, which deprives them of potential positive experiences in the future.
 But they are also harmed because they have a poor quality of life.
 Some of the causes for this are:

 Transporting animals to fish factories inflicts great psychological stress on them from which it takes a long time to recover.9 Physical agitation triggers the symptoms of stress,10 and makes the animals more susceptible to disease.11 It has been established, for instance, that stressed fishes suffer more from white spot disease.12

 In fish factories, fishes are commonly crowded in tiny spaces.
-This happens systematically in the case of trouts and salmons,13 seabass,14 seabram,15 or gilt-head bream,16 and causes them stress and suffering.17 Not having space to move around and having so many other animals around cause stress.
+This happens systematically in the case of trouts and salmons,13 seabass,14 seabram,15 or gilt-head bream.16 Not having space to move around and having so many other animals around cause stress.17

 The relationship between fish concentration and harm suffered is not necessarily linear.
 In the case of salmons, for instance, the negative effects can be seen only once a certain density has been reached, and then the increase in negative effects may be greater than the proportional change as new individuals are added.18 In addition to the stress of crowding, other factors such as decrease in water quality add to their stress and discomfort.13 19 Crowded conditions also affect the availability of oxygen.
 Fishes depend on oxygen dissolved in the water, and when the oxygen level falls below certain levels, they can suffer great stress and health issues.
 In extreme cases, they can die from asphyxiation.